DeepMIDE: A Multi-Output Spatio-Temporal Method for Ultra-Scale Offshore Wind Energy Forecasting: Literature review

-Our proposed model departs from the vast majority of space-time wind forecasting models (be it geostatistical, DSTMs, or deep-learning-based) that adopt a two-dimensional world view of the wind field (space $\times$ time) by focusing on a single representative height.
-It belongs to the class of statistical deep learning models reviewed above, and especially builds on the deep IDE models therein \citep{de2019deep, zammit2020deep}, but differs in two key aspects.
-First, it generalizes the univariate IDE approaches to the multivariate setting to model the complex and time-varying dependencies across space, time, and height.
-In that way, the proposed model is regarded as the multivariate extension of the univariate IDE model, akin to how multi-output GPs generalize their univariate counterparts.
 Second, unlike existing deep IDE models which use information that is endogenous to the process (e.g., past observations) to train simple deep learning architectures (typically a CNN), our model exploits the wealth of exogenous information available to the forecaster, typically in the form of high-dimensional image streams.
 For example, when forecasting wind speeds, one has access to large amounts of high-dimensional data from regional numerical weather models about the meso-scale wind velocities, pressure and temperature systems, etc. that encode rich physical information about the local wind dynamics.
-To fully unlock access to this exogenous information, we propose to embed a transformer model\textemdash an advanced deep learning architecture with evidenced success in computer vision and high-dimensional data mining \citep{transformer}\textemdash within the multivariate IDE framework as a ``physics extractor,'' i.e., to learn and update a low-dimensional set of time- and height-varying parameters encoding the physics of local wind field formation and propagation.
+To fully unlock access to this exogenous information, we propose to embed a transformer model\textemdash an advanced deep learning architecture with evidenced success in computer vision and high-dimensional data mining \citep{transformer}\textemdash within the {proposed multi-output} IDE framework as a ``physics extractor,'' i.e., to learn and update a low-dimensional set of time- and height-varying parameters encoding the physics of local wind field formation and propagation. {This not only enables tapping into exogenous, high-dimensional data streams for improved forecasting (instead of being confined to endogenous, historical time series as in previous deep IDE models), but further elevates the role of the embedded deep learning architecture from an opaque black-box to a ``physics extractor'' by learning key physically meaningful parameters that directly inform the statistically derived forecast.}